josephine-c/Rails_Assessment/README.md

 #### 1. Home
 * ![Home page IMG]( "")
-* from any page click the 'home' link in the nav bar.
+* from any page click the 'home' link in the nav bar or click the shopperoo logo in the top left hand corner of the webpage.

 #### 2. Sign up
 * ![sign up IMG]( "")